seiyaku

 Vestments and fancy garb do not make the wearer a priest.

-They have always been little more than symbols of status; a tradition passed down through civilization, and added to along the way.
+They've always been little more than symbols of status; a tradition passed down through civilization, and added to along the way.

 Look at the ecclesiastical finery sported by high churches – those that emphasize formality and resist modernisation.
+Some feel such distinction in the church is inappropriate but the tradition continues.

 (more.....)